andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/dutch-farmers-protests/README.md

 ## Mini Civil War

-Farmers of the Netherlands, what you actually did, under the guise of protesting for your rights and well being, was waging a civil war, that targeted civilians and politicians.
+Farmers of The Netherlands, what you actually did, under the guise of protesting for your rights and well being, was waging a civil war, that targeted civilians and politicians.
 This will not be accepted!
 I will fight for better protection of civilians, politicians, and anyone working in the context of the democracy we have fought so hard for in the Netherlands.
-What about the [professionals of the military](https://www.rtl.nl/rtl-nieuws/artikel/5320575/marco-kroon-omgekeerde-vlag-boeren-protest-militairen) that saw you abusing the symbol that is the flag of the Netherlands?
+What about the [professionals of the military](https://www.rtl.nl/rtl-nieuws/artikel/5320575/marco-kroon-omgekeerde-vlag-boeren-protest-militairen) that saw you abusing the symbol that is the flag of The Netherlands?
 You think every act used as rhetoric, any form, is legitimized by the goals for said rhetoric?
 You think that will work?